pbennett/algo-export/README.md

 # Requirements

-* Basic working knoweldge of Go is recommended
+* A basic working knoweldge of Go is recommended
 * A working [Go](https://golang.org/) installation
   * The code for this program is all in Go, and uses the new Algorand-SDK V2 client [SDK](https://github.com/algorand/go-algorand-sdk)
   * This is used to retrieve all transactions for each account.